rasmusab/officialcocktails/officialcocktails.com/content/cocktails/mai_tai.md

 ![](/cocktail-images/mai_tai.jpeg)

-## Directions for how to make a Mai Tai
+## Directions for how to make the Mai Tai

 1. Fill a shaker with ice.
 2. Add 30 ml amber Jamaican rum, 30 ml Martinique molasses rhum, 15 ml orange curaçao, 15 ml orgeat syrup (almond), 30 ml fresh lime juice and 7.5 ml simple syrup to the shaker.